rnag/rnag.github.io/_posts/blog/2024-10-20-how-to-cross-the-finish-line-on-top.md

 ---
-title: "How To Win a Race"
+title: "How to Cross the Finish Line on Top"
 date: "2024-10-20 08:56:46 -0400"
 categories:
   - blog